Learn more about the speaker lineup for TED2017.

 In addition to the Nobel Prize, Blackburn has received nearly every major scientific award including the Lasker, Gruber, and Gairdner prizes.
 She has served as president of the American Association of Cancer Research and the American Society for Cell Biology, and on editorial boards of scientific journals including Cell and Science.
 She coauthored the best-selling book The Telomere Effect: A Revolutionary Approach to Living Younger, Healthier, Longer.

-As a dancer and creator, Jon Boogz seeks to share with audiences of all backgrounds an appreciation of the melding of art forms while inspiring and bringing awareness to social issues.
-Boogz recently wrote, choreographed, directed and danced in Color of Reality, a short film in collaboration with visual artist Alexa Meade and fellow dancer Lil Buck.
+As a movement artist and creator, Jon Boogz seeks to share with audiences of all backgrounds an appreciation of the melding of art forms while inspiring and bringing awareness to social issues.
+Boogz recently wrote, choreographed, directed and danced in Color of Reality, a short film in collaboration with visual artist Alexa Meade and fellow dancer Lil Buck, and AM i A MAN in conjunction with Brian Stevenson, the Equal Justice Initiative, and DAIS.

-Rutger Bregman is one of Europe’s most prominent young thinkers.
+Rutger Bregman is one of Europe's most prominent young thinkers.
 The 28-year-old historian and author has published four books on history, philosophy and economics.
-His History of Progress was awarded the Belgian Liberales prize for best nonfiction book of 2013.
-The Dutch edition of Utopia for Realists became a national bestseller and will be translated in 16 languages this year.
-Bregman has twice been nominated for the prestigious European Press Prize for his journalism work at The Correspondent.
+His book Utopia for Realists -- on universal basic income and other radical ideas -- has been translated in more than 20 languages.
 His work has been featured in The Washington Post and The Guardian and on the BBC.

 Radiation is very much a two-edged sword -- used in the right way it has revolutionized modern medicine -- such as through CT scans and as a cure for many cancers.
 But radiation used in the wrong way can be harmful.
 To maximize the benefits of the many different types of radiation, we need to understand exactly how they affect us -- from our DNA to the whole person.